 A dog’s hip can luxate, meaning that the head of the femur (thigh bone) can pop out from the acetabulum (the socket of the hip bone that fits the tip of the femur).

 What is the most common type of hip luxation in the canine patient?

-The most common type of hip luxation in dogs is cranio-dorsal, meaning that the displacement of the head of the femur occurs along the back, towards the head.
+The most common type in dogs is cranio-dorsal, meaning that the displacement of the head of the femur occurs along the back, towards the head.